 The Oakland Fund

-To ensure that all students in the city of Oakland have access to quality education we will leverage both the power of community engagement and the entrepreneurship to double the number of high quality public school seats.
+To ensure that all students in the city of Oakland have access to quality education we will leverage both the power of community engagement and the entrepreneurship to double the number of high quality public school seats and make Oakland a magnet for teaching talent.